A firmware update for the OB-8 Synthesizer

 I have a few OB-8 MIDI interface bare boards available for purchase.
 I don't plan to offer assembled boards.
 All of the parts to populate it are available at Digi-Key, except the MC68B50 ACIA (UART) chip, which you can get elsewhere.
 The circuit is identical to the Oberheim OB-8 factory MIDI interface, so you can use it with the B5 firmware, or with my new firmware.
 Of course the connectors are a little different, so this is not a drop-in replacement for the Oberheim board.
 Blank boards are $35 each plus shipping.
 (I added a second set of mounting holes to shift the board to the left to allow the upper voice board to hinge all the way up.)
 Here is how it looks:

 The Sypex HS3140 14-bit DAC used in the OB-8 has been out of production for a number of years.
 Some parts appear from time to time for sale, but I decided to see if I could adapt a chip that was easier to buy for this purpose.
-I found a part that works well in the OB-8 (and may also work in the Xpander, but has not been tested for that).
+I found a part that works well in the OB-8 (and has also been tested in the Xpander).
 I made a small pcb to adapt the pinout to mimic the HS3140 chip.
 Here is how it looks installed:

-The adapter boards are available for $5 each.
-I bought 10 of the DAC chips to get a better price, so if you need one, I have a few available, at $18 each.
+The adapter boards are available for $5 each plus postage.
+The DAC chip is Maxim part MX7538KN+, available at both Digi-key and Mouser.
 I used the Digi-key SAM1111-10 gold headers to allow the adapter to plug into the existing IC socket.
 By the time you add postage, the cost is not that much less than what the HS3140 is going for if you are willing to buy one from China.
 I prefer to use parts from my normal suppliers when possible.

 Please note: Taking an OB-8 apart and replacing the EPROMs must be done carefully, or damage to the synthesizer could result.
 It should only be attempted by someone familiar with this type of work.
 I will not be responsible for any damage to any instrument caused by either proper or improper use of the code offered here.